-Please remember that our reservoirs were established for the sole purpose of protecting our water supply.
-Protecting these lands is a full-time job for our team of Watershed Rangers, biologists and maintenance personnel.
-This must also be a priority for all of our visitors.
+These reservoir lands were established for the sole purpose of protecting our drinking water supply.
+The forests and other vegetation remove nutrients and prevent erosion and runoff.
+Protecting these lands is a full-time job for our team of Environmental Police Officers, biologists and maintenance personnel.